dialex/start-testing/docs/types/test-types.md

 > - `Regression Test Selection`: As a slightly toned-down alternative to `retest all`, `regression test selection` encourages the team to extract a `representative selection` of tests from the full test suite that will *approximate* the average test case of the entire testing suite as a whole.
 The primary advantage to this practice is that it requires far less time and effort to perform.
 This kind of `regression testing` is ideally handled by human testers -- such as those from the QA or development teams -- who will typically have better insight into the nuances of test edge-cases and unexpected behaviors.
 > - `Test Case Prioritization`: The goal here is to prioritize a limited set of test cases such that the more potentially impactful tests are executed ahead of all less critical tests.
 The act of *how* your team prioritizes test cases is outside the scope of this article, but many of the techniques used during [`defect triage`](https://airbrake.io/blog/devops/easing-the-pain-of-defect-triage) are applicable during `test case prioritization`.

+If you frequently have regression checks failing (and they are not false positives), then you should investigate what is causing them.
+It is likely that you have a development environment that favours the occurrence of regressions.
+Fix the cause of the problem.